rohan1155/React-ToDo/README.md

-# React Calculator
+# React To-Do

-A simple calculator application built with React.
+A simple To-Do application built with React.

 ## Installation